All families will love Xcaret Theme Park in Cancun.

 You can easily spend the day at Xcaret, a majestic archaeological park with over 40 activities and attractions.

-You can enjoy the day all the way through to night, when a large performance with over 300 actors share the history of Mexico through a musical journey.
+At night, a large performance with over 300 actors share the history of Mexico through a musical journey.

 Xcaret Park Activities and Things to See